The history of the Welsh national anthem that’s gripped the world

-Welsh national anthem: Lyrics, meaning and history as Wales face Iran in Qatar World Cup today
+Welsh national anthem: Words and meaning behind the song as Wales face England today

 The stirring song, ‘Hen Wlad Fy Nhadau’, can be traced back to a father and son from Pontypridd in 1856